williamrcolwell/ELK-Container-Setup/README.md

 1. First the playbook will install Docker.io
 2. Then follows that by installing the python3-pip and then installing the docker module so it defaults to pip3.
-3. It increases the memory so that there is enough to run the ELK container.
+3. It increases the memory so that the required amount is allowed to run the ELK container.

 Once the above steps are completed it then downloads and installs the ELK container.